12kleingordon34/Causal_Copulas/frugalCopyla/README.md

 ## Usage

-The core of the package is the `frugalCopyla.Copula_Model` class, which takes in a dictionary specifying a frugal causal model and allows you to draw data from that distribution.
+The core of the package is the `frugalCopyla.CopulaModel` class, which takes in a dictionary specifying a frugal causal model and allows you to draw data from that distribution.
 The input provided to the class (i.e. the specification of the model) is flexible and straightforward, and does not require you to program a custom model/sampling routine in the `numpyro`/`jax` backend.

 See example of use [here]('./examples/basic_demo.ipynb').